Ethan-s-Team-314/Team-Organization-and-Charter/docs/index.md

 ---

 ## Mission Statement
 Our mission is to develop a STEM-oriented, interactive educational display that showcases real-time scientific data in an engaging and intuitive way.
-If also applicable this system should cater heavily towards agricultural purposes due to the ability to meaure temperature and humidity while also filtering out water.
+If also applicable this system is meant to replicate a AC system that uses chilled water as a coolent that is let into the system via an actuator that allows or disallows the water through the system.
 The project focuses on inspiring curiosity in K-12 students by providing an energy-efficient and scalable solution that fosters learning through innovative design and functionality.

 ---